-I am a teacher and culture event organizer from Budapest, Hungary who has traveled extensively in Eastern Europe since the 1980s and lived in the U.S.A. in the early 1990s.
-I love castles, reenacting, and practice HEMA (Historical European Martial Arts), hence my interest in sharing history.
+I am a teacher and cultural event organizer from Budapest, Hungary, who has traveled extensively in Eastern Europe since the 1980s and lived in the U.S. in the early 1990s.
+I have a passion for castles, reenacting, and practicing Historical European Martial Arts (HEMA), which drives my interest in sharing history.

-I launched the Facebook page „Hungaries 1632” in 2016 which currently has 16,729 followers.
-You can find it here:
+I launched the Facebook page „Hungaries 1632” in 2016 which currently (13.11.2023) has 34,588 followers.

-…and here is the new one, the “Spreading Hungarian History, Culture, and Castles in the World”:
+…and here is the new one, the “Hungarian History Without Borders”:

 The Reception of my pages: